gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 - Having a slightly different script for `master` branch will allow you to deploy to a production server from that branch and to a stage server from any other branches;
 - Instead of pushing it live, you can push it to WordPress official repo (with creating a SVN commit & stuff);
-- You could generate i18n text domains on the fly;
+- You could generate i18n text domains on the fly.

 ---